-By Sarah Kingsbury on Tue, 08/19/2014Master your iPhone and iPad.
-Sign up here to get our Tip of the Day delivered right to your inbox.
+By Sarah Kingsbury updated on 02/27/2015Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.

 When you hand a kid an iPhone or iPad, you're essentially handing them access to your credit card.
 Fortunately you can adjust your device's settings so purchases require a passcode known only to you, or you can disable in-app purchases altogether.